Zoho CRM Review: Determine Whether It’s a Fit for You

 Onboarding Sessions45 minutes; 3 sessions per week60 minutes; 5 sessions per week60 minutes; 5 sessions per week

-Zoho customer service has a reputation for being inconsistent and slow to respond.
+Zoho CRM’s customer service has a reputation for being inconsistent and slow to respond.
 Granted, many of these complaints likely come from users with access to Classic Support, but that’s what most small-to-medium businesses will be inclined to use.
-If you’re in a pinch, you can reach out to the Zoho Community forums to ask a question, although it may not resolve your issue any faster, depending on the time zone in which you’re based.

 What People Think of Zoho CRM

-Zoho CRM has an average rating of 4.2 stars (out of 5) from a combined 14,000-plus users — but let’s go beyond the numerical scores.
+Zoho CRM has glowing ratings across certified review sites — but let’s go beyond the numerical scores.
 Why do champions of Zoho CRM sing its praises, and what are the common themes among its detractors?
 We’ve combed through individual reviews to offer an analysis of the pros and cons of Zoho CRM according to those who use or have used it daily.

 What People Like About Zoho CRM